 The nominations for co-chairs are to be made at the next to last regularly scheduled meeting of the COA and the election should occur at the last Committee meeting of the year.
 Nominations will remain open until the Administrator of Accreditation officially closes the nominations just before the election at the last meeting of the year.

 Nominations shall be made in open session.
-If a member of the Committee plans to make a nomination, it is his/her responsibility to procure the consent of the individual being nominated.
+If a member of the Committee plans to make a nomination, it is their responsibility to procure the consent of the individual being nominated.

 The Administrator of Accreditation will conduct the session for nominations and the annual election of co-chairs.
-The election of the co-chairs will take place as the last item of business at the last Committee meeting of the year
+The election of the co-chairs will take place as the last item of business at the last Committee meeting of the year.

 The newly elected co-chairs shall assume office at the next Committee meeting following their election.